yammik/gameofLuck_frontend/README.md

 This game is for __those who have an itch to see the world, but have no time or money to do so__.<br/>
 <br />
 If you are one of these things :
- * University student who does not have a rich mom and/or dad
+ - University student who does not have a rich mom and/or dad
- * Bootcamp student
+ - Bootcamp student
- * Grad student in the STEM field
+ - Grad student in the STEM field
 <a/><br />
+[//]: # (PLS)
 Then this is for you.
 I made it for you.
 Because I was all of these.
 Hang in there, you'll make it.
 I'm with you.<br /><br />

 Also might be for you if you have time _and_ money, but just...don't feel like getting out. ~~In which case, please re-evaluate your lifestyle.~~